sl33nyc/gamma_ray/README.md

 ### Setup

-Set your DynamoDB table name in an initializer.
+Set your S3 table name in an initializer.

 `config/initializers/gamma_ray.rb`